ddev/ddev/docs/content/users/install/performance.md

     1. Make sure DDEV is already working and you can use it.
     2. Use the script below for your OS to configure the NFS server and exports files.
     3. Test that NFS is working correctly by using [`ddev debug nfsmount`](../usage/commands.md#debug-nfsmount) in a project directory.
 The first line should report something like “Successfully accessed NFS mount of /path/to/project”.
-    4. Enable NFS mounting globally with `ddev config global --nfs-mount-enabled`.
+    4. Enable NFS mounting globally with `ddev config global --performance-mode=nfs`.
-    You can also configure NFS mounting on a per-project basis with `ddev config --nfs-mount-enabled` in the project directory, but this is unusual.
-If NFS mounting is turned on globally, it overrides any local project settings for NFS.
+    You can also configure NFS mounting on a per-project basis with `ddev config --performance-mode=nfs` in the project directory, but this is unusual.
+The project-specific value will override global config.
     5. [`ddev start`](../usage/commands.md#start) your project and make sure it works normally.
 Use [`ddev describe`](../usage/commands.md#describe) to verify that NFS mounting is being used.
 The NFS status is near the top of the output of `ddev describe`.

     !!!tip "Skip step 2 if you’re already using NFS!"